rricharz/Tek4010/README.md

 and the ARDS plot files.
 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
-Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen for his support.
+Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen and Mark Matlock for their support.
 The manuals were obtained from bitsavers.org.
 Thanks also to all others who contributed important ideas, helped with the debugging and preserved the historical data.
 This program is the result of a community effort.

+**The usual disclaimer**

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.